ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 #### device

-* common.members - (mandatory) array of channel IDs
+* common.children - (mandatory) array of children IDs (children should be objects of type channel or state)

 #### enum

+* common.children - (optional) array of children IDs (children have to be objects of type enum)
-* common.members - (optional) array of member IDs
+* common.members - (optional) array of member IDs (members should be objects of type device, channel or state)

 #### meta